CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 1. On **SEA-SVR2**, switch back to File Explorer and verify that you can still access the content of the **\\\\FSCluster\\Docs** folder.

 ### Task 2: Validate the failover and quorum configuration for the File Server role

+In this task, you will be validating the quorum configuration by testing access to the shared folder when one node is offline.
+You will also configure the cluster quorum settings to use a disk witness.

 1. On **SEA-SVR2**, switch to the **Failover Cluster Manager** console and identify the current owner of the **FSCluster** role.